-This represents funding from the DfE/ESFA grants for specific projects.
+This represents various grants from the DfE and ESFA for the provision of specific services to pupils of the Academy.

 Pupil Premium

 This funding is to be used to raise achievement and improve outcomes for pupils from low-income families who are eligible for free school meals.